omeka/omeka-s-enduser/docs/content/media.md

 If you complete a batch action from the next screen, you will return back to this same media subset.

+### Batch editing

-**Batch editing** media takes you to a new page.
+Batch editing media takes you to a new page.
 The media being edited will display on the right side in a drawer.
 Be sure to confirm the number of media being edited looks correct.

 The batch edit form gives you the following options: